DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-_Create a spectral mask by applying a given condition_.
-The condition must be parsable by AST, with spectrum columns denoted by their names (e.g. 'x>400').
-Optionally, a new session is created with the masked spectrum.
-Other objects from the old session (line lists, etc.) are discarded.
+*Create a mask applying a specified condition to the spectrum bins.*

+The expression in `cond` is translated into a boolean condition by the [`ast`](https://docs.python.org/3/library/ast.html) module.
+Expressions like `c>10` or `1500<c<2000` are supported, where `c` is a column of the spectrum.

+The condition is checked on all spectrum bins and a new column `col` is populated with the results.
+No information is deleted from the input spectrum.
+If `new_sess` is `True`, a new session is created, containing a masked version of the input spectrum.
+In this masked spectrum, the column `y`, `dy`, and optionally `cont` are set to `numpy.nan` in all bins where the condition is false.
+All other structures from the original session (line lists, etc.) are not propagated to the new one.

 ###  Mask telluric absorption
 <table>
   <tbody>
     <tr>